 - Replace coffee with green tea or Decaf Purity Coffee

 - Swap cauliflower rice for white rice

-If you would like to learn more about healthy food swaps and get recommendations tailored to your specific health status, you can sign up for a nutrition consultation here.
+Sign up for a nutrition consultation if you would like to learn more about healthy food swaps and get recommendations tailored to your specific health status.

 The above statements have not been evaluated by the Food and Drug Administration.
 The products mentioned are not intended to diagnose, treat, cure or prevent any disease.
 Check with your doctor or nutritionist before starting a new supplement program.